jameshanlon/jameshanlon.github.io/content/pages/about.rst

-I completed a PhD at the `University of Bristol <http://www.bris.ac.uk>`_ in the `Department of Computer Science <http://www.cs.bris.ac.uk>`_ in 2014, with a thesis titled `Scalable abstractions for general-purpose parallel computation
+I completed a PhD at the `University of Bristol <http://www.bris.ac.uk>`_ in the `Department of Computer Science <http://www.cs.bris.ac.uk>`_ in 2014, with a thesis entitled `Scalable abstractions for general-purpose parallel computation
 <{filename}/pages/thesis.rst>`_.

 Elsewhere on the internet: